FREQUENTLY ASKED QUESTIONS

 Yes.
 If you respond to the Summons and Complaint with an Answer and disagree that you are legally responsible for the child or children named, or disagree with the amount of child support requested, you will be given a court date.

 Yes.
 If both parents agree on a child support amount, you can sign a legal agreement called a “Stipulation.”
-This document establishes legal responsibility for the children and becomes the official child support order.
+This document becomes the official child support order.

 Watch our Quick Tip video below to learn more:

-Stipulations vary with circumstances, but basically say that the parent being asked to pay support agrees that he or she is the child’s parent, is willing to pay child support (and health insurance when available) and is willing to let the court file the order without appearing in court.
+Stipulations vary with circumstances, but basically say that the parent being asked to pay support agrees that he or she is the child’s parent, is willing to pay child support (and health insurance when available) and is willing to let the order be filed without appearing in court.

 No. A child support order can only be changed by a new order or a stipulation approved by the court.
 Either parent has the right to ask for a review of the child support case if there is a change in circumstances of either person.